SimDynamX/SpaceTeamsROS/README.md

-# SpaceTeams ROS 2 Integration
+# Space Teams PRO ROS 2 Integration

-This repository provides ROS 2 integration for SpaceTeams as well as an example navigation algorithm for the Competition.
+This repository provides ROS 2 integration for Space Teams PRO as well as an example navigation algorithm for the Competition.

 ## Overview

-SpaceTeams communicates with ROS 2 through a Python script using `roslibpy`, which interfaces with the ROS 2 ecosystem via `rosbridge_server`.
+Space Teams PRO communicates with ROS 2 through a Python script using `roslibpy`, which interfaces with the ROS 2 ecosystem via `rosbridge_server`.
 This repository provides:

-- Custom ROS 2 service definitions for SpaceTeams communication
+- Custom ROS 2 service definitions for Space Teams PRO communication
 - Example Python client demonstrating service usage
 - Setup scripts for easy installation and configuration
 - Bridge setup for UE5 ↔ ROS 2 communication